 Only those applicants who score 66 points or higher (out of 100) as a combined score from the motivation letter, average grade of the previous study level and interview, will be considered for admission.

-Further information on assessing candidates´ academic performance and calculating admissions´ score
+Further information on assessing candidates´ academic performance and calculating admissions´ score.

 The following information applies to international students and Estonian students who graduated abroad:

-Application system opens on 2 January and closes on 15 March.
+The application system opens on 2 January and closes on 15 March.
 The following documents must be submitted electronically via DreamApply by 15 March:

 Submitted applications can not be edited.
 It is only possible to upload new documents (e.g. graduation certificates).
 Applicants will receive feedback and notifications through the DreamApply system to their e-mail.
 Incomplete applications or those submitted by e-mail will not be considered for admission.

-Guide to submitting electronic application on DreamApply.
+Guide to submitting an electronic application on DreamApply.

 The evaluation of applications will be made based on the electronic copies added to DreamApply.
 A general ranking list will be formed based on the electronically submitted applications and admission results (including offers) will be announced to all applicants personally via DreamApply by April 30 at the latest.
 Admitted candidates are expected to accept or decline the offer in DreamApply in 7 days.
 If the decision is not communicated to UT via DreamApply by the stipulated deadline, UT reserves the right to withdraw the admission offer.